logforce/logforce.github.io/README.md

 - **Speed with assurance** — faster triage and response, backed by transparent evidence and calibrated confidence.
 - **Lower operational friction** — an external mapping governs evolution without code changes, reducing coupling and maintenance.
-- **Continuous improvement** — AGRL converts day‑to‑day outcomes into lasting capability, respecting and amplifying analyst judgment.
+- **Continuous improvement** — SRGL converts day‑to‑day outcomes into lasting capability, respecting and amplifying analyst judgment.
 - **Trust and accountability** — deterministic policies, auditable learning steps, and precise provenance from collection to decision.

 ---